rust-lang/book/src/ch01-03-hello-cargo.md

 ```

 The first command creates a new directory and project called *hello_cargo*.
-We’ve named our project *hello_cargo*, and Cargo creates its files in a
+We’ve named our project *hello_cargo*, and the Cargo™ package manager creates
-directory of the same name.
+its files in a directory of the same name.

 Go into the *hello_cargo* directory and list the files.
-You’ll see that Cargo
+You’ll see that the
-has generated two files and one directory for us: a *Cargo.toml* file and a
+Cargo™ package manager has generated two files and one directory for us: a
-*src* directory with a *main.rs* file inside.
+*Cargo.toml* file and a *src* directory with a *main.rs* file inside.

 It has also initialized a new Git repository along with a *.gitignore* file.
 Git files won’t be generated if you run `cargo new` within an existing Git